babulpradhan24/Problem_tracker/README.md

-# Chrome Extension: AZ Problem Tracker
+# Chrome Extension: Problem Tracker in Popup

 ## Introduction
 **AZ Problem Tracker** is a Chrome extension that helps students bookmark and manage problems on the [maang.in](https://maang.in) website.
 This project is part of a hands-on course designed to teach Chrome extension development, covering essential concepts like manifest files, storage APIs, and content scripts.